-Since 2012, B3 Biennial of the Moving Image has been stimulating cross-genre discourse on trends and developments in film, art, games, VR/AR and AI
+Since 2012, the B3 Festival of the Moving Image has been encouraging genre-spanning discussions about trends and developments in film, art, virtual reality and augmented reality, and artificial intelligence.

-As a cross-media moving image festival with film screenings, exhibitions, conference and workshop programmes, including competition formats, it is aimed at professionals and young talents from the creative and media industries, from the fields of business, politics and science as well as the interested public.
+As a cross-media festival of the moving image, with film screenings, exhibitions, conference and workshop programmes, including competition formats, it is aimed at professionals and young talents of the creative and media industries, from the fields of business, politics and science, as well as interested members of the public.

 The current categories of the B3 BEN Awards are: